NCBI-Hackathons/SimpleGeneExpression/README.md

 ## # ... with 82 more rows
 ```

-Now, add a column with the SRA run size with the `gatherSize` function
+Now, add a new column showing the SRA run size using the `gatherSize` function

 ```r
 mydf <- mutate(mydf, Runsize = gatherSize(mydf))